iansw246/tl-wpa9610-mods/disable-dhcp/README.md

 The daemon LanSettingsd starts `/usr/sbin/udhcpd`, which is from `busybox`, under certain conditions.
 From reverse engineering via Ghidra, one condition triggering it is when LAN settings (IP address, subnet mask, etc.) are written to (changed) from the web, but I'm not very confident about that.

 This solution overwrites the `udhcpd` executable with a shell script that returns immediately instead.
 The shell script also creates a `/tmp/udhcpd.pid` file because LanSettingsd appears to use that file to decide whether to try starting `udhcpd` again.
-There shouldn't be any impact of it starting `udhcpd` mulitple times, but it seems inefficient.
+There shouldn't be any impact of it starting the modified `udhcpd` mulitple times, but it seems inefficient.
+See the function `FUN_00011070` in `LanSettingd`.

 The root filesystem is a squashfs which is read-only.
 To allow modifications, therefore, we bind mount a tmpfs (`/tmp/hacked_sbin`) over `/usr/sbin` and put a modfied copy of the original `/usr/sbin` into the tmpfs.

 I could also paste the entire command into the command injection rather than use telnet.
 I'm not sure if there's a character limit.
 In `httpd`, `execFormatCmd` appears to have a 2048 byte buffer, which might be a limit.